SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ---

 - **The timezone nudge — a signal, never an inference.** If the household's stored zone has disagreed with every adult's device for ~30 consecutive days, Pip mentions it once. **A human confirms; the system never acts.**
-- **The "how Scott & jAIne work" collaboration profile.** **07-28 supplied another entry, and it's a new species.** jAIne argued a design position by *quoting a LOCKED rationale* — the garage-connectivity clause — rather than testing whether the rationale still applied to a two-person bespoke build.
-Scott corrected it in one sentence and the conclusion survived on entirely different grounds. **Prior entries:** asserted a route guard's behavior from an agent's prose summary; asserted the marker keyed to the switched-into profile after reading the helper and inferring the consumer; proposed a production stub-flip that would have ambushed thirteen households; invented a wife's name; asserted a repo-capture leak in a working habit; claimed nothing had ever written `'training'`; called four rows a guilt pile without reading `archived`; prescribed a glass check the frontend could not perform. **The profile should encode: fetch before producing · decompose before you promote · read the CONSUMER, not the helper · follow a proposed change downstream before calling it reversible · state a hypothesis as a hypothesis · never invent a fact about Scott's life · RE-DERIVE A LOCKED RULE'S REASON BEFORE USING IT AS AN ARGUMENT.** *Scott has overruled jAIne on the naming call, the module-merge call, the currency call, the layer-collapse call, the screen-3 call, the assign-only call, the plate-inventory call, the silent-timezone call, and the connectivity call.*
+- **The "how Scott & jAIne work" collaboration profile.** **07-28 supplied another entry, and it's a new species.** jAIne argued a design position by *quoting a LOCKED rationale* — the garage-connectivity clause — rather than testing whether it still applied to a two-person bespoke build.
+Scott corrected it in one sentence and the conclusion survived on entirely different grounds. **Prior entries:** asserted a route guard's behavior from an agent's prose summary; asserted the marker keyed to the switched-into profile after reading the helper and inferring the consumer; proposed a production stub-flip that would have ambushed thirteen households; invented a wife's name; asserted a repo-capture leak in a working habit; claimed nothing had ever written `'training'`; called four rows a guilt pile without reading `archived`; prescribed a glass check the frontend could not perform. *(07-29 added two milder entries — see below.)* **The profile should encode: fetch before producing · decompose before you promote · read the CONSUMER, not the helper · follow a proposed change downstream before calling it reversible · state a hypothesis as a hypothesis · never invent a fact about Scott's life · RE-DERIVE A LOCKED RULE'S REASON BEFORE USING IT AS AN ARGUMENT · CHECK THE DEPLOYED COMMIT BEFORE DIAGNOSING A MISSING FEATURE (07-29: twice bet the install door was un-built; it was there, and the device was on a stale commit) · RIGHT-SIZE THE ARTIFACT TO THE TASK (07-29: sketched a nine-screen state machine for a three-tap gesture).** *Scott has overruled jAIne on the naming call, the module-merge call, the currency call, the layer-collapse call, the screen-3 call, the assign-only call, the plate-inventory call, the silent-timezone call, and the connectivity call.*
 - **Retire identity-first role labels — "Parent/Kid," especially "Kid."** The real distinction is approver vs. submitter.
 A display-string sweep, not a data migration.
 - **Display / wall / kiosk mode — v1 FOR OWN-HOLD.** Still fenced for the STRANGERS-grade version.
 - **Seed distribution channels — pick one or two, never all.** **The highest-leverage lever is the invite/deep-link loop.** **Don't become a content marketer.**